The Fifth Element

 Besson started writing the story that was developed as The Fifth Element when he was 16 years old; he was 38 when the film opened in cinemas.
-Besson wanted to shoot the film in France, but suitable facilities could not be found; filming took place in London and Mauritania instead.
+Besson wanted to shoot the film in France, but suitable facilities could not be found; filming took place in London and Mauritania, instead.
 He hired comic artists Jean "Moebius" Giraud and Jean-Claude Mézières, whose books inspired parts of the film, for production design.
-Costume design was by Jean-Paul Gaultier.
+Costume design was by Jean Paul Gaultier.

 The Fifth Element received mainly positive reviews, although some critics were highly negative.
-The film won in categories at the British Academy Film Awards, the César Awards, the Cannes Film Festival, and the Lumières Awards, but also received nominations at the Golden Raspberry and Stinkers Bad Movie Awards.
-The Fifth Element was a strong financial success, earning more than US$263 million at the box office on a $90million budget.
+The film won in categories at the British Academy Film Awards, the César Awards, the Cannes Film Festival, and the Lumière Awards, but also received nominations at the Golden Raspberry and Stinkers Bad Movie Awards.
+The Fifth Element was a strong financial success, earning more than US$263 million at the box office on a $90-million budget.
 At the time of its release, it was the most expensive European film ever made, and it remained the highest-grossing French film at the international box office until the release of The Intouchables in 2011.

 Plot

-In 1914, aliens known as Mondoshawans meet their human contact, a priest of a secret order, at an ancient Egyptian temple.
-They take the only weapon capable of defeating a great evil that appears every five thousand years, promising to protect it and return it before the great evil's re-emergence.
+In 1914, aliens known as Mondoshawans meet their contact on Earth, a priest of a secret order, at an ancient Egyptian temple.
+They take the only weapon capable of defeating a great evil that appears every 5000 years, promising to protect it and return it before the great evil's re-emergence.
 The weapon consists of the four classical elements, as four engraved stones, plus a sarcophagus containing a "fifth element".

-In 2263, the great evil appears in deep space as a giant living fireball.
+In the 23rd century, the great evil appears in deep space as a giant living fireball.
 It destroys an armed Earth spaceship as it heads to Earth.
-The Mondoshawans' current human contact on Earth, priest Vito Cornelius, informs the President of the Federated Territories of the great evil's history and of the weapon that can stop it.
+The Mondoshawans' current human contact on Earth, priest Vito Cornelius, informs the president of the Federated Territories of the great evil's history and the weapon that can stop it.

 On their way to Earth, a Mondoshawan spacecraft carrying the weapon is ambushed and destroyed by a crew of Mangalores, alien mercenaries hired by Earth industrialist Jean-Baptiste Emanuel Zorg, who is working for the great evil.
 A severed hand in metal armor from the wreckage of the spacecraft is brought to New York City.
-From this, the government uses biotechnology to recreate the original occupant of the sarcophagus, a humanoid woman named Leeloo who remembers her previous life.
-Alarmed by the unfamiliar surroundings and high security, she escapes and jumps off a ledge, crashing into the flying taxicab of Korben Dallas, a former major in Earth's Special Forces.
+From this, the government uses biotechnology to recreate the original occupant of the sarcophagus, a humanoid woman named Leeloo, who remembers her previous life.
+Alarmed by the unfamiliar surroundings and high security, she escapes and jumps off a ledge, crashing into the flying taxicab of Korben Dallas, a former major in Earth's special forces.